Ole Scheeren: Early life and career

 Ole Scheeren currently has several projects under development around the world, including one in North America; Fifteen Fifteen by Ole Scheeren will be a high-rise tower adjacent to Vancouver's Crown Life Plaza.
 Empire City in Ho Chi Minh City, a large-scale, three tower complex that tops out at 333 meters is currently under construction.
 Further current projects under construction include the Headquarters named Shenzhen Wave in Shenzhen for the Chinese Tech-giant ZTE, the hotel-resort Sanya Horizons on the Hainan Islands in China, and the luxury boutique-hotel ABACA Resort in the Philippines.

 Scheeren also delivered the scheme for redeveloping Riverpark Tower, the adaptive reuse of an existing office tower into a residential high-rise in Frankfurt, Germany.
 Empire City in Ho Chi Minh City, a large-scale, three tower complex that tops out at 333 meters.

 Scheeren has contributed to various arts and culture projects and exhibitions throughout his career, including the International Highrise Award, Milan Triennale, China Design Now in London, Cities on the Move in London and Bangkok, Media City Seoul and the Rotterdam Film Festival.
 In 2006 he designed two exhibitions for the MoMA in New York and Beijing featuring the CCTV Headquarters project.
 He regularly lectures at various international institutions and conferences and serves on juries for awards and competitions.
 In December 2022 the ZKM | Center for Art and Media Karlsruhe dedicated the solo exhibition "ole scheeren : spaces of life" to the work of Ole Scheeren.
 Peter Weibel, the former artistic and scientific director of the ZKM, curated the show in close dialogue with the architect.

 In September 2015 Scheeren held a speech at TED in London with the title "Why great architecture should tell a story?"

 Personal life

-Ole Scheeren has lived in Beijing since 2004 and was dating with a Hong Kong actress Maggie Cheung from 2007 to 2011.
+Ole Scheeren has lived in Beijing since 2004 and dated Hong Kong actress Maggie Cheung from 2007 to 2011.